-Recent years have seen an increased interest in landscape, space, environment and geography within English literature, History and Cultural Geography.
-That interest is increasingly apparent also within the discipline of Classics.
+This is an exciting time for Landscape Studies across the Humanities and Social Sciences.
 Studies of space and place are of significant interest to scholars who work on representation and visualization of landscapes (especially within Art History, Classics, Film Studies, English Literature) as well as physical landscapes themselves (Archaeology, Computer Science, Geography).
-Those two strands have often been quite separate from each other, and a central aim of the centre for landscape studies is to facilitate the process of breaking down that dichotomy.
+Those two strands have often been quite separate from each other, and a central aim of the Centre for landscape studies is to break down these barriers by facilitating interdisciplinary conversation and research.